fawern/fawern-ai/README.md

 print("Class Diagram:\n", visualization)
 ```

-This will generate a class diagram for
+This will generate a class diagram for the given Python code.

 ### BugFixer